 For an unforgettable dining experience, allow us to organize dinner on the second night of your Alsace tour at the sublime 3-star Auberge de lâ€™Ill, a 20â€˛ drive away in Illhaeusern.
 Several of our clients have characterized it as the most wonderful restaurant in the world.
 We are not fans of hyperbole, but they just might be right.

 The last day of our Alsace tour can begin with a drive to the charming near-by village of Kaysersberg, delightfully nestled in a fold of the Vosges mountains.
 Home of Alfred Schweitzer and storied vineyards, there may not be a more beautiful village in all of Alsaceâ€”unless you are partial to Riquewihr, a few minutes away, and our next stop.
 Both are typical Alsatian wine villages in the heart of the Riesling region.
 Visiting them is a step back into the 16th century, since their appearances have not changed.

-In the afternoon, our Alsace tour visits ancient Haut-Koenigsburg Castle, with its panoramic views of the beautiful countryside and the Black Forest in the distance.
+In the afternoon, our private Alsace tour visits ancient Haut-Koenigsburg Castle, with its panoramic views of the beautiful countryside and the Black Forest in the distance.
 We then drive on to Obernai, the last stop in our tour of Alsace wine villages.
-Your tour of Alsace finishes with a drive back to Strasbourg, where we will catch an early evening high-speed train back to Paris.
+Your tour of Alsace finishes with a drive back to Strasbourg, where you can catch an early evening high-speed train back to Paris.